Ben-Voris/Hunters-Island-2025/docs/README.md

 We saw a toad on the portage and a leopard frog at the Saganagons end.

 That portage left us both so tired that we stopped early.
-We got the tent up and took a quick swim to rinse off some of the loon poop.
+We got the tent up and took a quick swim to rinse off the worse of the loon poop.

-The smoke started to blow in after lunch.
+The much forecast smoke started to blow in after lunch.
 The sky is red now, even though the sun is a couple hand-widths above the horizon.

 Reached camp around 16:00.

 In tent at 20:20.
 When the wind started to die down, the mosquitoes started to buzz.
-But by then we had camp set for the night, our teeth brushed, etc., and so only had to pop into the tent.
+By then, we had camp set for the night, our teeth brushed, etc., and so only had to pop into the tent.

 [index](#index)